Cuzozzi/project-omerta/README.md

 ## Intelligence and Espionage

 This will be a family exclusive mecahnic, opened up by specific buildable infrastructure that will allow families to track others, spread disinformation and sow chaos amongst others through covert means.
 A sub-mechanic of risk will be included, that can make operations fail either privately or publicly.

-## Thanks for reading, Machied appreciates your support

-Machied was founded by people who love games, and see them as a cornerstone to modern entertainment.
-We seek to change people's lives with not just revoultinary productivity tools, website design and marketing.
-We want to connect people, to help them smile, cry, scream and laugh with eachother.
-Games are the ultimate medium to achieve this, and we hope that Project Omerta will live up to this goal.